inseri-swiss/inseri-core-wp/docs/tutorials/hello-world.md

 ## Step 6: Save, preview and publish

-You can save and publish your post like any WordPress post.
-In case you use the playground you cannot publish it, but only preview it.
+For the final step, we must save our post and preview it.
+Furthermore, in case of a full instance, you can now publish it.

 <figure markdown>
 ![Save, preview and publish](/assets/save_preview_publish.png)
   <figcaption>Step 6: Save, preview and publish</figcaption>
 </figure>

-Once published (or in preview), you will see the text editor with the content as described above and a dropdown.
-The image will load after selecting it from the dropdown.
+Once published (or in a preview), you will see the text editor with the snippet (step 3) and a dropdown (step 4), where the corresponding image will load after its selection (step 5).

 ## Overview